magento/devdocs/src/guides/v2.4/config-guide/multi-site/ms_over.md

 Consider the following terms:

--  **Website**—is the top-level container for sites, shipping methods, payment methods, and more.
-To create completely separate sites that do not share cart, shipping methods, or other you must create separate websites.
+-  **Website**—is the top-level container for sites, delivery methods, payment methods, and more.
+To create completely separate sites that do not share cart, delivery methods, or other you must create separate websites.

    Website customer accounts can be shared between multiple websites within a single Magento instance.
 A website contains at least one store.
 Catalog prices should be managed at the website level.